White people: Contemporary and official use

 Black author Rich Benjamin, in his book, Searching for Whitopia: An Improbable Journey to the Heart of White America, reveals how racial divides and White decline, both real and perceived, shape democratic and economic urgencies in America.
 The book examines how White flight, and the fear of White decline, affects the country's political debates and policy-making, including housing, lifestyle, social psychology, gun control, and community.
 Benjamin says that such issues as fiscal policy or immigration or "Best Place to Live" lists, which might be considered race-neutral, are also defined by racial anxiety over perceived White decline.
+As noted in the scholar-and-educator-coauthored Editors' Note section of Rooted Jazz Dance, which dealt with the U.S. African diaspora, the U.S.-based, national, non-profit organization Center for the Study of Social Policy uses the proper noun White when "referring to people who are racialized as White in the United States, including those who identify with ethnicities and nationalities that can be traced back to Europe" and frames the issue as follows:

+To not name "White" as a race is, in fact, an anti-Black act which frames Whiteness as both neutral and the standard. […] We believe that it is important to call attention to White as a race as a way to understand and give voice to how Whiteness functions in our social and political institutions and our communities.
+Moreover, the detachment of "White" as a proper noun allows White people to sit out of conversations about race and removes accountability from White people's and White institutions' involvement in racism.